idenhan/nuri/README.md

-# NURI 🌎👋🏽
+# NURI 🌎💚👋🏻

-Get data of countries in the world and Classify countries by name, popluation, territory, and gini.
-You can check a country in details by simply clicking it.
-This also supports **dark/light mode**.
+Get data of countries in the world then Classify countries by name, popluation, territory, and gini.
+You can search a country by its name and countries by their regions or subregions(like Europe or Southern asia) as well.
+Plus, Try to click one of the lists to check the country in details by simply clicking it.
+This also supports **dark/light** mode.
 \
 \
 ▶ Check out the [Web Application](https://nuri.vercel.app)